see fecal immunochemical test.

 a gel-filled disc of cartilage that sits between bones of the spine (vertebrae) and allows them to move more easily.
 Discs also act as shock absorbers and have ligaments to hold the vertebrae together.
 See also vertebra, spinal cord.

 the part of the digestive tract from the end of the stomach to the anus.
-This section absorbs nutrients and water from food into the bloodstream.
-It includes the small intestine, (small bowel), and the large intestine (large bowel), which includes the colon.
-See also anus, colon, digestive system, gastrointestinal tract, small intestine.
+This section digests food and absorbs nutrients, then releases the nutrients and water into the bloodstream.
+It includes the small intestine (small bowel), and the large intestine (large bowel), which includes the colon and rectum.
+See also anus, colon, digestive system, gastrointestinal tract, rectum, small intestine.

 see carcinoma in situ.